mehedihasan-cse/mehedihasan-cse.github.io/_pages/about.md

 My recent research paper received the prestigious "Best Paper Award" at the 2nd International Conference on Cross-Disciplinary Academic Research 2023 [ICAR 2023]

----
-permalink: /
-title: "DEPRESSION ANALYSIS FROM SOCIAL MEDIA BENGALI COMMENTS USING MACHINE LEARNING TECHNIQUES"
-collection: Publications
-excerpt: 'Depression is a major public health concern that can have significant negative impacts on an individual's quality of life.
-Early detection of depression can be crucial for facilitating timely treatment and improving outcomes.
-In this study, we aimed to investigate the use of machine learning algorithms for detecting depression in social media comments written in Bengali, a language spoken by millions of people around the world.
-We collected a dataset of social media comments written in Bengali and labeled them according to the emotional state of the person posting (e.g., happy, sad, or depressed).
-We describe the development and evaluation of several different algorithms, including SVM, LR, DT, KNN, CB, and LR.
-The results of our evaluation showed that the SVM algorithm had the highest accuracy, receiving a 75.28% score and being able to detect depression with high accuracy, suggesting that social media comments written in Bengali could be a useful source of data for detecting depression.
-These findings could have important implications for the development of automated tools for detecting depression in real-time and facilitating timely treatment.'

 Short Biography
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.